-This page will discuss the idea of a Suburban Agriculture Bank.
+This page will discuss the idea of a Suburban Agriculture Bank (sub-ag bank).

 There are a number of sustainable companies in MoCo that could benefit from having capital to expand their companies.

-The Suburban Agriculture Bank, or sub-ag bank, is meant to be an institution to raise capital for these companies.
-The word “bank” was chosen to describe this activity because traditional banks have the role of funding traditional agricultural.
-The sub-ag bank, at this early stage, however, will not strictly speaking be a bank, but will have activities similar to a bank, as outlined below.
+The sub-ag bank, is meant to be an institution to raise capital for these sustainable companies.
+The word “bank” was chosen because traditional banks have the role of funding traditional agricultural.
+It makes sense to create an outside the box bank to fund outside the box agriculture.

-Someone who is experienced in a field of agriculture, such as farming, ranching, running a winery, etc. can apply for a loan to expand an existing business or start a new business.
+Someone who is experienced in a field of agriculture, such as farming, ranching, running a winery, etc. can apply for a loan from a tradition bank in order to expand an existing business or start a new business.
 The numerous lending institutions have certain requirements that can be met by someone who has the right work background.

 The bank has three roles: